YanDoroshenko/Ergodash/README.md

 | 2x [1KΩ resistor](https://www.gme.cz/rm-1k-0207-0-6w-1)| 6.3x2.4mm, 0.6W | ~0.11 € |
 | [LED](https://www.tme.eu/cz/details/ww03a3swq4-n2/led-diody-tht-3mm/wah-wang-holding/) | Ø 3mm | ~0.11 € |
 | [470Ω resistor](https://www.gme.cz/rm-470r-0207-0-6w-1)| 6.3x2.4mm, 0.6W | ~0.11 € |

-#### Additional parts
-Additionally you will need some feet, an optional [dampening foam](https://switchandclick.com/2020/08/26/the-best-dampening-foam-for-a-mechanical-keyboard/) as well as a correct USB cable for your microcontrollers.

 #### Keycaps
 There are not so many sources of dedicated Ergodash keycaps.
 Here are the ones I've found: